 - Last but not least, do enjoy your internship.
 At times, you may feel that all you are doing is grunt work, but keep at it and your hard work will eventually pay off.

-Of course, if there is a list of do’s, there is usually a list of don’ts.
 These very simple things are often overlooked by students who do not realize how important a successful internship can be to their career.

 - Don’t be afraid to ask questions when things are unclear.
 To get the most out of your internship, you need to be open to learning new skills and techniques.

 - Don’t forget to take advantage of all the benefits your college or university career center has to offer.
 It isn’t uncommon for them to have leads on a multitude of opportunities.

 - Don’t ever give up on your quest to obtain an internship.
 Use and exhaust all your options: college career center, family, friends, professors, cold-calling, LinkedIn connections, etc.

 - Don’t burn any bridges.
 Even if your internship experience wasn't what you hoped it would be, the contacts that you make may come in handy in the future.